cirept/QA_Toolbox/docs/HowToUpdate.md

-# how to update the QA Tool
+# How to Update the QA Tool

-**first a little back story behind this particular process**
+**Before we start here is a little prerequisite information for this process**

+- These instructions will guide you through the process of modifying the QA Tool and releasing your changes to the public.
+(In case the title is not clear)

 - Please follow these instructions when performing modifications to the tool in order to quickly and easily get your changes approved and published to all the QA Tool's users.
 If you find a better way.
 Then I am all ears.  :]